williamle8300/anthem/README.md

-###### I can't create sets of music to listen to whenever, wherever i am... and with ease
-###### "If someone made this, i would: *use it* and support with *online donations* in exchange for *whatever passive rewards*"
-	list of patrons (ads), and passive rewards
+I CAN'T CREATE SETS OF MUSIC TO LISTEN TO WHENEVER, WHEREVER I AM...
+AND WITH EASE "IF SOMEONE MADE THIS, I WOULD: *USE IT* AND SUPPORT WITH *ONLINE DONATIONS* IN EXCHANGE FOR *WHATEVER PASSIVE REWARDS*" list of patrons (ads), and passive rewards(??)

 # Schedule

-	>BASIC FEATURES (EVERYTHING UP TO 'SIGNALS')
+>	BASIC FEATURE (EVERYTHING UP TO 'SIGNALS')
-	make it live!
-	make it live! (on mobile!)
-	social? (sharing tracks??/tracksets??; messaging??)
+		WEB (3 TESTERS), MOBILE, AND LINUX/OSX/WINDOWS VERSION (NODE-WEBKIT)
+>	Show HN!
-	listening metrics
+		sharing tracks??/tracksets??; messaging??; architect, execute, and gather listening metrics
-	suggested tracks [featured donors or highest donors(?)] (), top tracks [highest donors] (today, week, month), top artists [recent donors] (today, week, month), top users(???) process stripe donation and how to do advertising... the anthem way create reports/analyticsHUD for donors
+>	suggested tracks [featured donors or highest donors(?)] (), top tracks [highest donors] (today, week, month), top artists/users(?) [recent donors] (today, week, month), top users(???)
+>	how to do advertising?
+		process stripe payments
+>	create reports-analytics for patrons

-## Stage 1: Basic Features (Everything up to 'Signals')
+### Basic Features (Everything up to 'Signals')

-	allow iCheck NULL tracks!
+	it iChecks ONLY null tracks
-	set/deset at trackSet ONLY
+	sets/desets at trackSet ONLY
 	fade SC artist text

+	let user a upload profile photo
+	redesign the users trackSet page

 	create something to
 		- re-order tracks